Rahul-Palamuru/Rahul-Palamuru/README.md

-- 👋 Hi, I’m @Rahul-Palamuru; IT Recruiter
+- 👋 Hi, I’m @Rahul-Palamuru; IT Professional
-- 👀 I’m interested in connecting with fellow coders
+- 👀 I’m interested in connecting with fellow IT professionals
-- 🌱 I’m currently sourcing talent for various IT roles
+- 🌱
-- 💞️ I’m looking to collaborate and find the best role for you based on your aspirations, goals.
+- 💞️
 - 📫 How to reach me email: prahulsai419@gmail.com
 LinkedIn: https://www.linkedin.com/in/rahulpalamuru/